This story by NASBTT Executive Director Emma Hollis in Tes on 30th December 2018.

 Well, 2018 went by in a flash, didn’t it?
-It really doesn’t feel like 12 months since we welcomed Damian Hinds as the new education secretary and soon after published our response to the Department for Education (DfE) consultation on Strengthening Qualified Teacher Status (QTS) and Improving Career Progression for Teachers.
+It really doesn’t feel like 12 months since we welcomed Damian Hinds as the new education secretary – and so soon after we responded to the government’s consultation on strengthening qualified teacher status (QTS) and career progression.

-Yet it is the outcomes of this consultation which have set out enormous possibilities for the teacher training landscape and is the main reason I look forward to 2019 with such great anticipation.
-That is not to say the Initial Teacher Training (ITT) sector is expecting a smooth ride for the year ahead, nor do I think there will not be many more challenges to face as we all seek to address the issues facing schools on recruitment.
+Yet, it’s the outcome of this consultation that has set out enormous possibilities for teacher-training; it is the main reason I’m looking to 2019 with such great anticipation.
+That’s not to say the initial teacher training (ITT) sector is expecting a smooth ride in the year ahead, nor do I think there won’t be many more challenges, as we all seek to address the issues facing school recruitment.

-Here are my Top 10 hopes and fears for ITT in 2019:
+Below are my top 10 hopes and fears for ITT in 2019.

 1. Overcoming political instability

 The “Strengthening QTS and improving career progression for teachers” consultation commitments will potentially revolutionise the early career support offered to teachers, and help to make the profession attractive once more.
 But we must not let the current political instability disrupt the transformative plans for an entitlement to professional development for all early career teachers through the early career framework (ECF).

 Mentoring is crucial to making the ECF work.
 In a “blue sky” world, every school would have a lead teacher educator in the same way as we have a special educational needs and disabilities coordinator and a safeguarding lead.
 This would be a position on a par with those two roles, and would be rewarded and valued as such.
 The role would not heap all responsibility for mentoring onto that one person’s shoulders, but in the same way as a safeguarding lead would, their remit would be to educate the entire staff on mentorship and its importance.
 The development of early career staff should be everyone’s responsibility, not simply that of their named mentor.